 Felonies are criminal offenses that are punishable by more than one year in prison.
 The punishment range is fixed on a crime-by-crime basis, leaving some leeway for judges to determine the extent of the penalty based on the circumstances of the alleged crime.

 In California, an offense often can be charged as either a felony or a misdemeanor depending on the nature of the crime and the defendant’s criminal history.
 Assault and battery are typically misdemeanors, for example, but they may be raised to felonies when they’re committed against a police officer or involve certain types of deadly weapons.
 Although some fraud offenses are automatic felonies, others may be charged as misdemeanors if the circumstances warrant less severe punishment.

-From our felony defense attorney office in Costa Mesa, the firm serves clients throughout Southern California, including in Huntington Beach, Irvine, Santa Ana and Los Angeles.
-Call (855) 505-5588 or contact us online for an initial consultation at no cost to youW
+From our felony defense attorney offices in Costa Mesa and San Diego, the firm serves clients throughout Southern California.
+Call (855) 505-5588 or contact us online for an initial consultation at no cost to you.